MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 This article provides guidance on how to use Azure Monitor workbooks to obtain a list of all apps that use ADAL in your tenant.

 Azure Active Directory Authentication Library (ADAL) has been deprecated.
-While existing applications using ADAL are still operational, Microsoft will **no longer release new features and security fixes on ADAL**.
-We strongly recommend using the [Microsoft Authentication Library (MSAL)](/entra/msal/) to avoid putting your app's security at risk.
+We strongly recommend migrating to the Microsoft Authentication Library (MSAL), which replaces ADAL.
+Microsoft **no longer releases new features and security fixes on ADAL**.Applications using ADAL will not be able to utilize the latest security features, leaving them vulnerable to future security threats.
 If you have existing applications that use ADAL, be sure to [migrate them to MSAL](~/identity-platform/msal-migration.md).